KentStateWeb/rwd/advanced/docs/craft.md

 1. Craft CMS template files are located in studentmedia/craft/templates.
 You can organize these however you want, but the main template is "_layout.html".
 2. The CSS/SCSS, Images and JavaScript related to the CMS are in a different directory.
 That directory is studentmedia/httpdocs/assets.
 3. Pattern Lab and Craft CMS share the same assets, so they'll automatically be in sync (yay).

+For more information about how to build Craft templates and fields, see [this article](craft2.html).